| 5. Fiscal Policy Effects under Alternative Assumptions about Monetary Policy |

 The following are some of the questions you should consider about this experiment, but they are by no means exhaustive.
 You should add to the list.
 For most questions, you should focus on the results about four quarters out.
 After four quarters the economy has adjusted enough to the government spending change for the effects to be noticeable.

-The second experiment is the same as the first except that the interest rate, RS, rather than the money supply, M1, is kept unchanged in response to the decrease in COG.
+The second experiment is the same as the first except that the interest rate, RS, is taken to be exogenous.
 Experiment 5.2: Decrease in Government Spending, Interest Rate Unchanged

 |